codam-coding-college/MLX42/README.md

 Project still WIP!

-My own recreation of the MiniLibX library used by 42, using OpenGL &amp; GLAD.
+My own recreation of the MiniLibX library used by 42, using glfw &amp; glad, running on OpenGL 3.3.

 ## Installation